 1800RESPECT

-1800RESPECT is Australia’s national telephone and online counselling and support service for people affected or at risk of family, domestic and sexual violence, their family and friends and frontline workers.
-In addition, the Daisy app can be used to connect people experiencing violence to services in their local area.
+1800RESPECT is Australia’s national counselling, information and support service for people affected or at risk of family, domestic and sexual violence, their family and friends and frontline workers.
+In addition, the Daisy app was developed by 1800RESPECT to connect people experiencing violence to services in their local area.

-Figure 1 is a bar graph that shows the number of contacts per year (telephone and web chats) answered by 1800RESPECT by gender and contact type.
+Figure 1 is a bar graph that shows the number of contacts per year answered by 1800RESPECT by gender and method of contact.

 Blue Knot Foundation

-• In 2021–22, the Blue Knot Helpline provided more than 25,000 occasions of service to callers, via phone, email and webchat
+• In 2023–24, the Blue Knot Foundation provided over 37,800 occasions of service to callers, via phone, email and webchat

 Source: Blue Knot Foundation

-The Helpline and the Redress Support Service provide counselling, information, support and referrals for adult survivors of childhood trauma and abuse.
-In 2021–22, more than 25,000 occasions of service were provided to helpline callers, via phone, email and webchat.
-Over 5,500 occasions of service were provided to people enquiring about the National Redress Scheme, or being supported through the redress process (Blue Knot Foundation 2022).
+The Blue Knot Foundation and the Redress Support Service provide counselling, information, support and referrals for adult survivors of childhood trauma and abuse.
+In 2023–24, over 37,800 occasions of service were provided to helpline callers, via phone, email and webchat, an increase of 17% since 2022–23 (Blue Knot Foundation 2024).

-The National Counselling and Referral Service provides counselling, information, support and referrals to services for people living with disability and experiences of violence, abuse, neglect and exploitation.
-In 2021–22, the service provided over 9,000 occasions of service to helpline callers, via the phone, email, webchat and videoconference.
-In addition, 760 counselling sessions were provided over the phone to inmates in correctional centres (Blue Knot Foundation 2022).
+The National Counselling and Referral Service provided counselling, information, support and referrals to services for people living with disability and experiences of violence, abuse, neglect and exploitation and inmates in Correctional Centres from 2019 to December 2023 (Blue Knot Foundation 2024).

 Kids Helpline

 Kids Helpline is a free national helpline that provides support for children and young people aged 5 to 25.
 It offers counselling via phone, email, and web chat.
-In addition, counsellor moderated peer-to-peer support has been introduced via the social networking platform My Circle.
+In addition, counsellor moderated peer-to-peer support is available via the social networking platform My Circle.

-Children and young people contact Kids Helpline about diverse issues, including mental health, suicide, relationships (with family, peers and partners), child abuse and family violence, and bullying.
+Children and young people contact Kids Helpline about diverse issues, including mental health, suicide, relationships (with family, peers and partners), sexual violence and harassment, child abuse and family violence, and bullying.

-During counselling contacts in 2022, almost 5,800 child abuse and family violence concerns were discussed, and around 12,200 concerns about family relationship issues.
-The number of family violence and relationship concerns discussed during counselling contacts increased in the initial years of the COVID pandemic (2020 and 2021), then declined in 2022 (Figure 2).
+During 2024, child abuse and family violence concerns were discussed in over 5,100 counselling contacts (Figure 2).
+The number of counselling contacts for these concern types increased in the initial years of the COVID pandemic (2020 and 2021), then declined in 2022 and remained similar to numbers in 2019 (Figure 2).
 See also FDSV and COVID-19.

-Figure 2: Number of family violence and relationship concerns discussed during Kids Helpline counselling contacts, 2012 to 2022
+Figure 2: Number of Kids Helpline counselling contacts discussing family violence and sexual violence concerns, 2012 to 2024

 Source: Kids Helpline (unpublished data) | Data source overview